benlesh/RxJS/docs_app/content/guide2/9-advanced-subscription-management.md

 ### Cons

-- Still need to manage subscriptions that could be unsubscribed in more than one way seperately.
+- Still need to manage subscriptions that could be unsubscribed in more than one way separately.
 - Almost as verbose, in some cases, as the ad-hoc approach above.